Robert Shayne: Television

 Shayne portrayed Police Inspector William "Bill" Henderson on the 1950s TV series Adventures of Superman.
 He appeared sporadically in the early episodes of the series, in part because he was accused by his second wife Mary Sheffield, and came under HUAC scrutiny and was briefly blacklisted on unproven and unspecific charges of association with Communism.
 As the program evolved, especially in the color episodes, he was brought into more and more of them, to the point where he was a regular on the series.

 Personal life

 Shayne married Mary Crouch in 1925.
-They divorced in 1933 and had one daughter.
+They had one daughter, but divorced in 1933.

 In 1933, he married Mary Sheffield.
-They divorced in 1943 and had one daughter.
+They also had one daughter, and divorced in 1943.

 In 1943, he married Elizabeth McDonald, with whom he had 2 more children.
 They remained married until his death in 1992.

 Death

 Shayne died in 1992 of lung cancer at the Motion Picture Hospital in Woodland Hills, California.
 He was 92 years old.
 Shayne was buried in Forest Lawn Memorial Park, Hollywood Hills, California.